-Atlanta Hawks Scores And Standings
+Atlanta Hawks' Standings

 Here are the NBA standings for all teams.
 In addition to wins and losses, their points for (+) and points against are listed.
 Bookmark this page and keep updated with this table.

-Bet On Atlanta Hawks Games
+Bet On Atlanta Hawks' Games

 You can bet on the Atlanta Hawks in many ways but you’ll have to master the money line.
 In this type of bet, you outright pick the winner of an NBA game.
-The prices for the teams manifest as either a negative (-) or positive number (+) indicating favorite and underdog, respectively.
+The prices for the teams manifest as either a negative (-) or a positive number (+) indicating favourite and underdog, respectively.
 For instance, we have -135 and +120.
 A -135 means a $135 bet will return $100 while +120 means a $120 is returned on a standard $100 bet.

 Second best: despite generally fielding a deep and talented roster, the Hawks can’t quite win the division.
 Since the Southeast Division’s establishment in 2004, the Hawks have only won the division once in 2015.
 They finished twice five times including losing a tiebreaker to the Miami Heat in 2016.
 Between 2008 to 2016 the Hawks have finished anywhere from 1st to 8th indicating a team that is very difficult to predict each season.

 Draft Disasters: a big reason why the Hawks have struggled as a franchise has been because of their inability to select or retain all-star players in the NBA Draft.
 Since 1980, the Hawks have drafted only four players who have been chosen to play in an NBA All-Star Game.
 Jeff Teague and Al Horford are the only All-Star Hawks to have been drafted since Kevin Willis in 1984.